 I can go on and on.

-He didn't seek authorization from the FBI as it is required before providing memos to his attorneys or giving it to his friend Richmond, who later became his attorney to the reporters to leak the information.
+He didn't seek authorization from the FBI as it is required before providing memos to his attorneys or giving it to his friend Richmond, who later became his attorney, to the reporters to leak the information.

 He didn't seek FBI authorization as he should have followed.

-Uh they concluded in the report that Comey's retention handling and dissemination of certain memos violated the Department of FBI policies, FBI employment agreement.
+They concluded in the report that Comey's retention handling and dissemination of certain memos violated the Department of FBI policies, FBI employment agreement.

-Uh yeah, that that's that would be leaky memos.
+Yeah, that would be leaking memos.

 That's a problem.